hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Most programming languages have helper libraries for working with APIs.

+???
+**During the lab we'll be using the Unix cURL command.
+Curl is like a swiss army knife for talking to APIs and websites.**

 ---
 name: api-use-cases
 # Terraform Cloud API - Use Cases